Title X Staff Training Plan Toolkit

 Title X Program Handbook

-Review the RHNTC Federal Title X Training Requirements Summary, which outlines topics that staff should be trained on with corresponding training resources.
+Review the RHNTC Federal Title X Training Requirements Summary, which outlines required training topics for staff and corresponding example training resources.

 Federal Title X Training Requirements Summary

-The RHNTC also offers stand-alone tools that are not web-based for those who prefer not to use the RHNTC Training Tracking system.
-These three resources help plan which training should be completed by your staff, assign each training to individual staff, and log when staff completes their training assignments.
-Agencies can use these resources by following the six steps below.
-If you adapt these three resources, make sure that your changes are consistent across all of them.
+The RHNTC also offers stand-alone tools for those who prefer not to use a web-based system.
+Use the resources below to plan the trainings your staff will complete, assign trainings to individual staff, and log training completion.
+If you adapt these resources, make sure your changes are consistent across all of them.

 Title X Training Plan Sample